aggstam/stabbed/README.md

 3. [universcroll](https://st.suckless.org/patches/universcroll/)

 ## Build
-You can build everything using the provided Makefile:
+You can build everything using the provided makefile:
 ```
 % make
 ```